-45% of the newly diagnosed cases were detected in the course of medical care provision.
+57% of the newly diagnosed cases were detected in the course of medical care provision.
 Such cases are typically at the late stage of their HIV infection1.
-Another 27% were detected during routine programmatic HIV screening, and 23% were detected through voluntary HIV testing.
-Cases detected via voluntary screening are more likely to be at the early stage of their infection.
-When differentiated by mode of sexual transmission, a higher proportion of homosexuals/bisexuals cases (33%) were detected via voluntary screening compared to heterosexual cases (8%).
+Another 22% were detected during routine programmatic HIV screening, and 14% were detected through self-initiated HIV screening i.e. voluntary screening.
+Cases detected via voluntary screening were more likely to be at the early stage of their infection.
+When differentiated by mode of sexual transmission, a higher proportion of homosexuals/bisexuals cases (20%) were detected via voluntary screening compared to heterosexual cases (9%).